SPP 205: Nepotism and Relationships Between Employees

 Persons related to each other may be employed at the university, including the same department or unit.
 Each individual must be hired on his or her own merits and not because the individual is related to a person that the university wishes to recruit.
 Hiring officials must determine that both individuals are qualified and suitable hires for the university.

-However, no employee of the university may hire, review, supervise, direct, discipline, promote, influence, or participate in decisions involving hire, retention, supervision, promotion, evaluation, or compensation of a relative or member of the employee’s established household (also referred to as “relative” in this policy).
+However, no employee of the university may hire, review, supervise, direct, discipline, promote, influence, or participate in decisions involving hire, retention, supervision, promotion, evaluation, or compensation of a relative or member of the employee’s established household, or a person with whom the employee is in a romantic or sexual relationship (also referred to as “relative” in this policy).

 |Note:||Per this policy, a relative is defined as a parent, step-parent, parent-in-law, brother, step-brother, sister, step-sister, spouse, son, step-son, daughter, step-daughter, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandparent, great-grandparent, grandchild, great-grandchild, aunt, uncle, niece, nephew, or cousin.
 This policy also applies to individuals in a romantic or sexual relationship, and members of the same household.|

 Relatives Who Are Recommended for Hire Independently

 If both individuals are recommended as finalists in independent searches for regularly advertised positions, and the hiring officials agree with the recommendations, the individuals may be hired.
 If one of the individuals will be in a position to direct, supervise, evaluate, discipline, and/or recommend for promotion, or influence compensation of a relative, the procedures listed under “Supervision” must be followed.

 An Applicant Is Recommended and His or Her Spouse or Another Relative (“Relative”) Desires University Employment

 If an individual is a recommended finalist for a position and the applicant’s relative desires university employment, and the university has an available position for which the relative is qualified, a waiver of recruitment for the second position must be obtained from the executive director, Office of Equity & Inclusion and the campus director of the Office of Human Resources.